subsquid/docs/docs/sdk/resources/graphql-server/alternatives.md

 ## Hasura

-Although it is possible to run Hasura in Subsquid Cloud, we expect most Hasura setups to host their GraphQL servers elsewhere to avoid unnecessary credentials sharing.
-If you want to run it in Subsquid Cloud, let us know in [SquidDevs Telegram chat](https://t.me/HydraDevs).
+If you want to run Hasura in [Subsquid Cloud](/cloud), visit the [`hasura` addon page](/cloud/reference/hasura).

-Otherwise, simply supply the database credentials from the [Subsquid Cloud console](https://app.subsquid.io/squids/) in your Hasura configuration.
+When running it elsewhere, simply supply database credentials in your Hasura configuration.
+For squids running in Subsquid Cloud you can find the credentials in [the Cloud app](https://app.subsquid.io/squids).

 ![database creds](database-creds.png)